 I’ve made T-shirts from many knit fabrics, including cotton, wool, velour, cashmere, panne velvet, Lycra blends, and fleece.
 Don’t worry if you don’t have access to the matching ribbings and trims that manufacturers have made to their specifications.
 A narrow, self-fabric, bound neck edge gives a fine finish to a shirt of this quality.

-For fall T-shirts, shift to slightly heftier knits, like those in this collection made from wool jersey, velour, sweater knits, and thermal cottons.
+For fall T-shirts, shift to slightly heftier knits, like those in this collection made from wool jerseys, velour, sweater knits, and thermal cotton.

 Start with a good pattern

 Begin with a pattern whose basic measurements and features are right for you.
 Measure a favorite T-shirt, or go shopping with a tape measure and try on garments, noting the key measurements, plus design and construction ideas, of items you like.
 Note especially the shape and length of the body; the amount of ease across the bust and hip; neck shape and width; shoulder width; and armhole depth.
 With this information, you can select and customize a pattern for the fit and details you want.